Royal College of Physicians: Sport and Exercise Medicine

 The Faculty of Sport and Exercise Medicine (FSEM) UK is the governing body for the specialty of sport and exercise medicine (SEM) in the UK.
 It is an intercollegiate faculty of the RCP and the Royal College of Surgeons of Edinburgh.

-Physician Associates

-The Faculty of Physician Associates was founded in 2015 with the collaboration of the RCP and the UK Association of Physician Associates (UKAPA).
-The Faculty is the professional membership body for physician associates in the UK, and sets standards for the education and training of physician associates, publishes the PA national curriculum and oversees the running of the PA national certification examinations.
-It oversees the PA managed voluntary register.

-College lectures
+Lecture series

 The college holds an annual lecture, commonly referred to as the Lumleian Lectures, which were named in honour of Lord Lumley and established as part of the Lumleian Trust.
 The trust and lectures were established in 1582 by Richard Caldwell, a former president of the college.
 The subject matter of the lectures was initially in surgery, which was later changed to in medicine.
 The first lecture was given by Richard Forster, and the lectures continue to today.

-Other annual lectures are the Croonian Lecture, the Goulstonian Lecture, the Bradshaw Lecture and the Milroy Lectures.

-Once a year, traditionally on St Luke's Day (18th October), a Fellow is appointed to deliver the Harveian Oration to the assembled college in memory of William Harvey.
+Once a year, traditionally on St Luke's Day (18 October), a Fellow is appointed to deliver the Harveian Oration to the assembled college in memory of William Harvey.
 The oration seeks to honour the founders and benefactors of the college and encourage a spirit of experimentation amongst the members.

+Other annual lectures are the Bradshaw Lecture, the Croonian Lecture, the Goulstonian Lecture, the Fitzpatrick Lecture, and the Milroy Lectures.